 Welcome to the Institute for Biomedical Engineering, Department of Cell Biology, Faculty of Medicine of RWTH Aachen University and RWTH Aachen University Hospital, Helmholtz Institute for Biomedical Engineering, Rheinisch Westfälische Technische Hochschule, RWTH Aachen University, Aachen, Germany.

 The institute is part of the Helmholtz Institute for Biomedical Engineering, an interdisciplinary institute of the Faculty of Mathematics, Computer Science and Natural Sciences, Faculty of Mechanical Engineering, Faculty of Electrical Engineering and Information Technology and the Faculty of Medicine of RWTH Aachen University, Aachen, Germany.
-The founding director of the institute is Martin Zenke, PhD, Professor of Cell Biology (CV), who heads the institute since 2003.
+The founding director of the institute is Martin Zenke, PhD, Professor of Cell Biology (Biosketch) (CV), who heads the institute since 2003.

 The institute studies stem cells and their differentiated progeny.
 This includes adult stem cells, such as hematopoietic and mesenchymal stem cells, and embryonic stem cells (ES cells).
 We also study engineered stem cells, such as induced pluripotent stem cells (iPS cells), and use precision genome engineering with CRISPR/Cas to generate cells with desired properties.